In Australia, two thirds of all women aged between 18 and 49 use one of the various methods of contraception.

 Is there anything you need to do once the Mirena has been placed?

-At the end of 5 years with a Mirena, you must either remove or replace the device.
-NOTE: Mirena can be removed at any time prior by your health care provider and you can get pregnant right away.
-About 8 – 10 women who try to become pregnant after removal of their Mirena will become pregnant within one year.
+At the end of 5-7 years with a Mirena, you must either remove or replace the device.
+NOTE: Mirena can be removed at any time prior by your health care provider if you are considering pregnancy or don’t need the device any longer.